GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 A Topics API **caller** is the entity that _calls_ the `document.browsingTopics()` JavaScript method, and will use the topics returned by the method to help select relevant ads.
-Typically, a call to `document.browsingTopics()` would be from code included in a site from a third party such as an adtech platform.
+Typically, a call to `document.browsingTopics()` would be from code included in a site, from a third party such as an adtech platform.
 The browser determines the caller from the site of the current document.
 So, if you're a third party on a page, make sure you call the API from an iframe that your site owns.